Cancer (band): Death Shall Rise and The Sins of Mankind (1991–1993)

 Cancer started preparing material for their second album at Reel to Reel Studios in Telford with engineer Tony Higley, and in February 1991 flew out to Florida to begin recording Death Shall Rise with Scott Burns at Morrisound.
 They enlisted the skills of James Murphy (of Agent Steel and Obituary) on lead guitar, and Deicide's Glen Benton to provide backing vocals for lead track "Hung, Drawn and Quartered".
 Released in April 1991, the album would go on to gain a certain amount of notoriety owing to being banned in Germany, whose state body for censorship of works likely to be dangerous to youth considered that the cover art would incite youngsters to incite violence upon each other.
 The album would also subsequently go on to be placed No. 27 in Terrorizer's Top 40 Death Metal Albums.
 Throughout May, Cancer toured throughout the UK supported by Unleashed and Desecrator, then returned to US for an appearance at the 1991 Milwaukee Metal Festival and further touring in support of Deicide and Obituary.

 James Murphy left the band in December 1991 to form Disincarnate and was replaced by Barry Savage.
 This was followed by further touring throughout the US, Mexico, Israel and Europe.
 The band recorded their third album, The Sins of Mankind, with Simon Efemey at the Windings in Wrexham in December 1992.
 Following its release through Vinyl Solution in June 1993, Cancer embarked on a European tour with openers Cerebral Fix.
-Problems arose when drummer Stokes was involved in an accident when his motorbike collided with a British Telecom van, leading to the band enlisting Nicholas Barker (later of Cradle of Filth and Dimmu Borgir) for further live shows.
+Problems arose when drummer Stokes was involved in an accident when his motorbike collided with a British Telecom van, leading to the band enlisting Nick Barker (later of Cradle of Filth and Dimmu Borgir) for further live shows.